Aishath-Musheera-22/BimBi/README.md

-# Bimbi – Recipe App
+# BimBi – Recipe App

-Bimbi is a **mobile recipe application** designed to help users explore, create, and enjoy a wide variety of recipes.
+BimBi is a **mobile recipe application** designed to help users explore, create, and enjoy a wide variety of recipes.
 It provides an intuitive interface for managing personal recipes, browsing community submissions, and organising cooking ideas through tags and user profiles.

 ---

-## 🍽️ Features
+##  Features

 ### User Accounts
 * Register a new account